MatthAlex/fortran-project-template/docs/MIGRATION.md

 This step relies on creating and activating your environment, including installing all packages.
 See the main [Step-by-step instructions](../README.md#step-by-step-instructions).

+## Step 3: Integrate Your Existing Project Files

+Copy your existing project files into the relevant directories within the template structure.
+Ensure that:

+- The main program driver is placed in the `app/` directory.
+The driver file is the one that contains the Fortran `program`.
+There can be multiple driver programs present.
+- Source files are placed in the `src/` directory.
+The hierarchy doesn't have to be flat.
+- Tests are placed in the `test/` directory.
+- Documentation is placed in the `docs/` directory.

+## Step 4: Update Configuration Files

+Review and update the configuration files to reflect your project's specifics.
+Key files to review include:

+- `fpm.toml`: Update with your project's name, version, and dependencies.
+- `.vscode/settings.json`: Ensure paths and settings are appropriate for your project.
+- `.pre-commit-config.yaml`: Adjust or update pre-commit hooks as necessary.

-## Step 8: Final Adjustments
+## Step 5: Final Adjustments

-- Review and Edit `README.md`: Update this file to reflect your project's details, ensuring all sections are relevant.
+- Review and Edit `README.md`, to reflect your project's details, ensuring all sections are relevant.
+Remove redundant or unneeded information.
 - Configure Additional Tools: If your project uses additional tools or configurations, ensure they are properly set up and documented.